Vision, Mission and Values

 The Portland State campus itself is a model for sustainability; each new building or major renovation on campus since 2004 has received a Leadership in Energy and Environmental Design (LEED) certification.

-Portland State students can take sustainability lessons beyond the classroom, engaging directly with the community and businesses to solve real-world problems and achieve further sustainability at the local and regional levels.
+Portland State students can take sustainability lessons beyond the classroom, engaging directly with the community and businesses to solve real-world problems and achieve further sustainability at the local and regional levels through internships, co-ops and other opportunities.
 Portland State strives to harness the strengths of the university to move closer to solving the environmental, social, and economic problems of our time.

-Faculty and students are performing valuable research and developing solutions to address issues related to homelessness, climate change, public health, and urbanization.
+Faculty and students perform valuable research and developing solutions to address issues related to homelessness, climate change, public health, and urbanization.
 Students in departments across campus consider issues that integrate economic, social, and environmental viewpoints.
-Armed with this knowledge and experience, they will join a generation of leaders building a more equitable, livable, resilient world.
+Armed with this knowledge and experience, and a strong sense of ethical leadership, they will lead the next generation in building a more equitable, livable, resilient world.

 Research & Graduate Studies